 You might also want to get pregnancy and lactation tips from friends or family members on the FamilyApp.

-Relaxation and Pregnancy
+Relaxation, Teas, and Pregnancy

 Reducing stress also has a positive effect on milk production.
 When you’re relaxed and your parasympathetic nervous system is going strong, your body can work on making milk and taking care of your baby.
-So whether you’re drinking a fancy tea, glass of water, or even coffee (yes- everything in moderation), if your beverage of choice is helping you relax, drink up!
+So whether you’re drinking a fancy tea, a glass of water, or even coffee (yes- everything in moderation), if your beverage of choice is helping you relax, drink up!
 It’s good for you and the baby.